 What should a small firm actually do this month?

-Second, confirm and write down your lawful basis for using personal data in each tool.
-For a typical small service firm this will be legitimate interests or contract performance, occasionally consent.
+Second, confirm and write down your lawful basis for using personal data in each tool, and apply data minimisation, feeding a tool only the data the task needs.
+For a typical small service firm the lawful basis will be legitimate interests or contract performance, occasionally consent.
 Avoid pasting confidential client material into third-party AI tools without checking the data processing terms, particularly around whether your inputs are used to train the provider’s models.
 OpenAI, Anthropic, Google, and Microsoft all publish current terms that say what happens to API and enterprise inputs.

 Third, name one senior person as the AI owner.
 This is the accountability principle made concrete.
 It does not need to be a dedicated role, and for a small firm it usually sits with the operations director, the founder, or a partner.
 The point is that one person knows what tools are in use, what data they touch, and what to do if something goes wrong.
 Fourth, update your privacy notice to explain AI-related processing where AI meaningfully influences a decision about a person.
 Pricing, eligibility, screening, prioritisation: anywhere AI shapes the outcome that a customer or staff member experiences.